-He has a degree in film technology and visual effects, a Postgraduate Certificate with distinction in Career Guidance Studies and also an ILM, management and leadership qualification.
+He has a degree in Film Technology and Visual Effects, a Postgraduate Certificate with Distinction in Career Guidance Studies and also an ILM Management and Leadership qualification.

 Oliver has worked in a number of schools and college supporting their career guidance strategy.
-He strongly values education as a tool for success within society and believed that his skills and experience can provide creative perspectives to enhance the approach to learning.
+He strongly values education as a tool for success within society and believes that his skills and experience can provide creative perspectives to enhance the approach to learning.